 The invention of flocked swabs opened the door for ESwab™, Liquid Based Microbiology and ultimately third generation automation in Microbiology.
 With knowledge of large scale, custom automation used in manufacturing and close ties to the Microbiology community, COPAN embarked on collaborative automation project.
 In 2007, the COPAN team bolted two robots onto a Microbiology lab bench, and invited feedback and suggestions from Microbiologists and bench technologists.
 Less than one year later COPAN launched WASP®DT, the first automated specimen processor in its class.
 Just four short years later, COPAN launched full lab automation for the Microbiology laboratory with WASPLab™.
 New generation instruments are named WASP®DT as a tribute to COPAN's beloved, charismatic and eclectic leader, Daniele Triva, who passed away in 2014.

 The COPAN Family

-COPAN continues to be owned and managed by the Triva Family, with Norman Sharples as the head of North and South American operations.
+COPAN continues to be owned and managed by the Triva Family, with Stefania Triva as the CEO and General Manager for COPAN Group, and Norman Sharples as the head of North and South American operations.

 Everyone at COPAN understands the value of their work and is passionate about it.
 A testimony to this commitment is the fact that all of the original employees that joined COPAN in 1979 still work at the company and over 1/3 of COPAN Diagnostics, Inc. employees have been with the company for over five years.